-Traveling in Ho Chi Minh City can be one of the most interesting experiences in your life.
+Traveling in Ho Chi Minh City can be one of the most exciting experiences in your life.
 Ho Chi Minh is a vibrant, busy city with many dynamic cultures.
-You may discover the extraordinary beauties and unique style of this city from your journey.
+You may discover this city’s extraordinary beauty and unique style from your journey.

 If you plan to visit Ho Chi Minh City, it is better to find low-cost flights.
-Airlines such as Jetstar Pacific, Vietjet Air, Air Asia, all offer great flight deals for you when you hunt tickets in advance.
+Particularly, airlines such as Jetstar Pacific, Vietjet Air, and Air Asia offer great flight deals when you hunt tickets in advance.
 If possible, sign up for email alerts from these airline websites to get deal alerts.

-The best way to travel once arriving in Ho Chi Minh City is cruising on a motorbike.
-We recommend you to Book Private Tours with local guides, especially if you are new to the city, so you can save your time planning and enjoy a stress-free local experience.
+Cruising on a motorbike is the best way to travel once you arrive in Ho Chi Minh City.
+Therefore, we recommend you book private tours with local guides, especially if you are new to the city, to save time planning and enjoy a stress-free local experience.

-If you are traveling on a budget, you can choose to stay at small hotels and hostels.
-Most of these are situated in the area of Pham Ngu Lao, De Tham, and Bui Vien Street, otherwise known as the “backpackers’ area” of Ho Chi Minh City.
+You can stay at small hotels and hostels if you travel on a budget.
+Most of these are situated in Pham Ngu Lao, De Tham, and Bui Vien Street, otherwise known as the “backpackers’ area” of Ho Chi Minh City.
 Prices can range from $15 to $30 per night.

-Or even better-budgeted choice is a bed in air-conditioning dorm rooms in hostels.
+An even better budgeted choice is a bed in an air-conditioned dorm room in a hostel.
 It costs just from $6 to $10 for each bed here.
 This kind of room is similar to the one in the university dormitory.
-You will have a chance to meet and stay with backpackers from many countries traveling to Ho Chi Minh City.
-The most notable downside to staying in this area is the loud music and crowd noise from the nearby bars that come to alive at night, especially on the weekend.
+You will have a chance to meet and stay with backpackers from many countries who are traveling to Ho Chi Minh City.
+However, the most notable downside to staying in this area is the loud music and crowd noise from the nearby bars that come to life at night, especially on weekends.

 Just checked in to your accommodation and feeling hungry?
 Why not try a Banh Mi (Vietnamese baguette), a popular breakfast among the locals and one of the best street foods in the world?
-Check out famous stores like Banh Mi Nhu Lan (64 Ham Nghi, District 1, opens from 4 AM) or Banh Mi Ha Noi (83 - 85 Nguyen Thien Thuat, District 3, opens from 6 AM) for a taste of this delicious treat.
-After that, you can start exploring the city by walking around Ben Thanh Market to shop for local goods and souvenirs.
+Check out famous stores like Banh Mi Nhu Lan (64 Ham Nghi, District 1) or Banh Mi Huynh Hoa (26 Le Thi Rieng, District 1) for a taste of this delicious treat.
+After that, you can explore the city by walking around Ben Thanh Market to shop for local goods and souvenirs.

 After dinner, walk around Bui Vien Street to enjoy an authentic Saigon (Ho Chi Minh City) nightlife style.
 There are plenty of bars and pubs located on this street.
 Check out some of the most popular nightclubs in Ho Chi Minh City for more details.

-Unlike the often busy and crowded atmosphere on the weekdays, weekends in Ho Chi Minh City start out slowly and leisurely.
+Unlike the often busy and crowded weekday atmosphere, weekends in Ho Chi Minh City start slowly and leisurely.
 The locals often spend their weekend mornings enjoying a hearty bowl of Pho and a cup of Vietnamese coffee to start the day.
-You can enjoy an appetizing bowl of Pho at Pho Quynh (323 Pham Ngu Lao, District 1, opens 24 hours) or Pho Hung (241 Nguyen Trai, District 1, opens from 6 AM).
-To learn more about breakfast and lunch options, check out our guide of Ho Chi Minh’s two-day itineraries.
+You can enjoy a delicious bowl of Pho at Pho Quynh (323 Pham Ngu Lao, District 1, opens 24 hours) or Pho Hung (241 Nguyen Trai, District 1, opens from 6 AM).
+To learn more about breakfast and lunch options, check out our guide to Ho Chi Minh’s two-day itineraries.

-A must-visit location for all tourists coming to Ho Chi Minh City is District 1, where many of the city’s attractions are located: from historical destinations and landmarks to galleries and museums.
-One of the places that you can start your Day Adventure from is the Independence Palace (also known as Reunification Palace).
+A must-visit location for all tourists coming to Ho Chi Minh City is District 1, where many of the city’s attractions are located, from historical destinations and landmarks to galleries and museums.
+One of the places where you can start your adventure is the Independence Palace (also known as the Reunification Palace).
 Within walking distance from the Palace are the Notre Dame Cathedral and Saigon Central Post Office.
-The Notre Dame Cathedral has been closed since 2017 for renovation, so you can see it from the outside or go in during mass hours.
-The Saigon Central Post Office is open from morning to early evening for you to admire one of the French architecture that remain in the city and buy some postcards and stamps to send home.
+The Notre Dame Cathedral has been closed since 2017 for renovation, so you can see it outside or go in during mass hours.
+The Saigon Central Post Office is open from morning to early evening for you to admire the French architecture in the city and buy some postcards and stamps to send home.